-NOTE 7 - INVESTMENT IN FC ORGANIZATIONAL PRODUCTS
+NOTE 8 - INVESTMENT IN FC ORGANIZATIONAL PRODUCTS

 We own a 19.5 percent interest in FC Organizational Products (FCOP), an entity that purchased substantially all of our consumer solution business unit assets in fiscal 2008 for the purpose of expanding the sales of planners and related organizational products under a comprehensive licensing agreement.
-During a previous period, we reconsidered whether FCOP was a variable interest entity as defined under FASC 810, and determined that FCOP was a variable interest entity.
+Due to significant operating losses incurred after the establishment of FCOP, we reconsidered whether FCOP was a variable interest entity as defined under FASC 810, and determined that FCOP was a variable interest entity.
 We further determined that we are not the primary beneficiary of FCOP because we do not have the ability to direct the activities that most significantly impact FCOP's economic performance, which primarily consist of the day-to-day sale of planning products and related accessories, and we do not have an obligation to absorb losses or the right to receive benefits from FCOP that could potentially be significant.
 Our voting rights and management board representation approximate our ownership interest and we are unable to exercise control through voting interests or through other means.

 We account for our investment in FCOP using the equity method of accounting.
-However, we have not recorded our share of FCOP's losses in the accompanying condensed consolidated statements of operations because we have impaired and written off investment balances in previous periods, as defined within the applicable accounting guidance, in excess of our share of FCOP's losses through November 26, 2016.
+However, we have not recorded our share of FCOP's losses in the accompanying condensed consolidated statements of operations because we have impaired and written off investment balances in previous periods, as defined within the applicable accounting guidance, in excess of our share of FCOP's losses through February 28, 2017.

 Our primary exposure related to FCOP is from amounts owed to us by FCOP.
-We receive reimbursement from FCOP for certain operating costs and for working capital or other advances that we may make to FCOP although we are not contractually required to make advances to FCOP.
+We receive reimbursement from FCOP for certain operating costs and rental payments for the office space that FCOP occupies.

 The operations of FCOP are primarily financed by the sale of planning products and accessories in the normal course of business.
 The majority of FCOP's sales and cash flows are seasonal and occur between October and January.
 Accordingly, we generally receive payment on outstanding receivables during our second and third quarters of each fiscal year.
-At November 26, 2016, we had \$3.4 million (net of \$0.8 million discount) receivable from FCOP, compared with \$3.2 million (net of \$0.8 million discount) receivable at August 31, 2016.
+At February 28, 2017, we had \$3.0 million (net of \$0.7 million discount) receivable from FCOP, compared with \$3.2 million (net of \$0.8 million discount) receivable at August 31, 2016.
 These receivables are classified as components of current and long-term assets in our condensed consolidated balance sheets based on expected payment dates.
 The long-term receivables have been discounted using a rate of 15 percent.